 The tech-driven population boom in Huntsville has brought new demographics with different values and expectations around food.
 The result is a fast-growing selection of plant-based options driven by national and local concepts.

-Mobile’s Coastal Flavors
+What Makes Mobile’s Coastal Vegan Flavors Unique?

 Mobile’s proximity to the Gulf means that plant-based interpretations of seafood dishes are a unique regional specialty.
 Vegan po’boys, jackfruit crab cakes, and hearts of palm “shrimp” are regional innovations of note.